vinceimbat/vinceimbat/content/thoughts/things.md

 sr-ease: 250
 ---

 This is my task manager of choice.
 One of the best designed apps I've ever encountered.
 Suggested by [[thoughts/tiago forte]].
-Used by [[thoughts/craig mod]].
+Used by [[craig mod]].